 As part of the Advanced Clean Transit Initiative, the California Air Resources Board (CARB) has set a state-wide goal of transforming all transit fleets to zero emissions bus technology by 2040.
-Current zero emissions technology includes buses that are battery electric and fuel cell electric, in contrast to conventional buses that are CARB has see either fully or partially diesel-fueled.
+Current zero emissions technology includes buses that are battery electric and fuel cell electric, in contrast to conventional buses that are either fully or partially diesel-fueled.

-The District has been collaborating with the CARB and other Bay Area transit agencies on efforts to further reduce emissions from the conventional bus fleet by phasing in zero emissions bus purchases leading up to this milestone.
+The District has been collaborating with the CARB and other Bay Area transit agencies to further reduce emissions Looking Ahead: CARB has set a state-wide goal of transforming all transit fleets to zero emissions bus technology by 2040. from the conventional bus fleet by phasing in zero emissions bus purchases leading up to this milestone.
 SamTrans is a partner in Zero Emission Bay Area (ZEBA), a Bay Area regional transit agency consortium that operates twelve zero-emission fuel cell buses.

-Looking Ahead:

-CARB has set a statewide goal of transforming all transit fleets to zero emissions bus technology by 2040.

 SamTrans also participates in the CARB Advanced Clean Transit Workgroups and Transit Subcommittees to inform the development of the Advanced Clean Transit rule.

-In addition, the SamTrans Board-adopted FY 2017 Capital Budget includes investment in a pilot program to procure, operate, and maintain SamTrans' first fully-electric buses
+In addition, the SamTrans Boardadopted FY 2017 Capital Budget includes investment in a pilot program to procure, operate, and maintain SamTrans' first fully-electric buses.

-Incorporating electric buses into SamTrans' fleet will help advance state air quality goals and support the District's Strategic Plan goal to Strengthen Fiscal Health by controlling operating costs.
+Incorporating electric buses into SamTrans' fleet will help advance state air quality goals and support the District's Strategic Plan goal to strengthen fiscal health by controlling operating costs.
 SamTrans has already secured some funding for this project through the California Low Carbon Transportation Operations Program (LCTOP) and is actively pursuing other local, state, and federal funding opportunities.
+The planning and research process around the pilot program kicked-off in early 2017.